-Lunigiana and Carrara
+Explore Lunigiana and Carrara

 In northern Tuscany, in Lunigiana, you can reach the complex of the Geo-Archeo Park of Equi Terme.
 Take a tour into the karst caves and discover which animals lived the area during the prehistorical age studying their rests.

 Another good way to spend Easter in Tuscany is a tour in the area of Carrara and Apuan Alps.
-Here, get lost along the narrow streets of the old city centre of Carrara and take a look at one of the many art galleries you will find.
+Here, get lost along the narrow streets of the old city center of Carrara and take a look at one of the many art galleries you will find.
 Then reach the close quarries, which are famous all over the world for the white marble that even Michelangelo used to create the David.
-Do not miss, before to leave, a stop-over in Colonnata to taste the delicious Lardo.
+Do not miss, before leaving, a stop-over in Colonnata to taste the delicious Lardo.

 Bibbona on the Etruscan Coast

 Every year, the Easter Monday, the tiny hamlet of Bibbona on the Etruscan Coast hosts a feast dedicated to the Cedar, called the Festa del Cedro.
 There will be a market of local products, especially cedars of course, and the Palio delle Botti, a special race where each runner (representing their own district) pushes a barrel till the finish line.